adrien-d3vv/My_Website/README.md

 # My Website

-- In this GitHub repository you can see all of the coding that I've used to make my website look the way It looks.
+- In this GitHub repository, you can see all of the coding that I've used to make my website look the way It looks.

 ## Information